 Startups, Entrepreneurs, and Emerging Growth Companies

-Taylor enjoys working with entrepreneurs to identify complex issues and break them down into clear business decisions and action items.
-He has significant experience forming businesses and working through the issues that startups and emerging growth companies encounter, including entity selection, raising capital, protecting assets, and exiting through a sale of the business or a succession plan.
+Taylor frequently works with entrepreneurs to identify complex issues and break them down into clear business decisions and action items.
+He has significant experience forming LLCs, Corporations, and other business entities, and working through the issues that startups and emerging growth companies encounter, including entity selection, raising capital, protecting assets, and exiting through a sale of the business or a succession plan.

 Mergers and Acquisitions

 Taylor works with clients to purchase and sell businesses.
-He counsels clients on structuring and tax implications, negotiating letters of intent, due diligence, purchase documents, and closing issues.
+He counsels clients on transaction structuring, tax implications, negotiating letters of intent, due diligence, purchase and sale documents, and both pre- and post-closing issues.

 Taxation and Employee Benefits

 Taylor handles a broad range of tax issues for business clients.
-He has experience with state and federal income tax audits and disputes related to corporate income tax, state sales and use tax, and a range of other issues.
-Taylor frequently advises clients on employee benefits issues, ERISA, and executive compensation, including non-qualified deferred compensation plans.
+He has experience with state and federal income tax audits and disputes related to business taxes, state sales and use tax, and a range of other issues.
+Taylor also advises clients on employee benefits issues, ERISA, and executive compensation, including non-qualified deferred compensation plans.

 Memberships & Affiliations